Cart

 The Helix Midnight Luxe Mattress is also recognized as one of the best overall cooling mattresses available, thanks to its special cover and layers of gel, copper, and breathable coils.
 During testing, it showed an ability to maintain a comfortable temperature, with only a 3.3-degree increase during sleep.
 For anyone in Richmond, Katy, or Rosenberg looking for a cooler night, this mattress is a fantastic starting point.

-Explore Our Premium Cooling Collection
+Meet Our Premium Cooling Mattresses

 When you browse our collection of mattresses, you’ll notice that many are designed with innovative materials that improve airflow and heat dissipation.
 The best mattresses for cooling often have a few things in common.
 You should look for features like breathable top layers, plenty of room for airflow in the middle, and advanced cooling technologies like phase-change materials and gel-infused foams.
 These elements are specifically engineered to prevent heat from getting trapped around your body, helping you stay comfortable all night long.
 Taking a moment to understand these features will help you find the perfect match for your needs.